 Over the past eight decades, we have evolved and adapted along with the law.
 Our clients value our ability to anticipate trends both in the law and in their specific industries.
 As we’ve evolved, however, we have preserved the best of traditional lawyering.
 In a world driven by technology, we still pick up the phone and seek the face-to-face interactions needed to cultivate solid client relationships.
 This is just one aspect of our professionally serious yet easy-going culture, which has inspired unusual loyalty in both our clients and our lawyers.

 Since the firm was founded, we have established deep roots in the Boston-area entrepreneurial community, focusing considerable resources on cultivating the next generation of technology companies.
 We work closely with these organizations throughout their entire lifecycle, from inception through financing, growth and maturity.
 We host hundreds of events every year for entrepreneurs and investors, who often find new business partners before the night is over.

 Our distinguished alumni include global business leaders, general counsel of leading companies, a U.S. senator, a U.S. ambassador, accomplished state policy leaders, university presidents, and the first African-American partner at a Boston law firm.

-We have invested in our community locally and globally through endeavors such as the Foley Hoag Foundation, established in 1980 and still deeply committed to improving Boston’s race relations.
+We have invested in our community locally and globally through endeavors such as the Foley Hoag Foundation.
+Established in 1980 with an initial focus on improving race relations among youth in Greater Boston, the Foundation’s mission is now broadened to support programs addressing inequality in its various forms, including but not limited to racial, ethnic or gender disparities.
 Our pro bono program, independently ranked in the country’s top one percent, focuses on a wide range of matters around social justice, education, nonprofit support, intellectual property rights and economic fairness.